 This means we’re working hard to increase consumer demand for British wool, targeting the whole supply chain using various methods including exhibitions and events, social media, and point of sale materials in retail premises.
 All this activity is ultimately designed to deliver a better return for you.

-We always welcome the opportunity to meet wool farmers at our Bradford office.
+We always welcome the opportunity to meet wool producers at our Bradford office.
 Where possible, visits are arranged to co-incide with an auction, and also include a visit to see some wool processing.
-If you’re interested in visiting Wool House, please contact your Board Member, Regional Manager or British Wool’s head office.
+If you’re interested in visiting Wool House, please contact your Board Member or British Wool’s head office.

 What happens to your wool?